ielab/SIGIR2017-SysRev-Collection/README.md

-# SIGIR2017 PICO Query Collection
+# SIGIR2017 SysRev Query Collection

 This repository contains the collection of queries for the paper "A Test Collection for Evaluating Retrieval of Studies for Inclusion in Systematic Reviews".